 7.2.
-On Nature of Mathematics: Mathematical Proofs at A Crossroad from The Pure Formal Game to Empirical Theory
+On the Nature of Mathematics: Mathematical Proofs at a Crossroad from the Pure Formal Game to Empirical Theory

-Indeed, the number signs cannot be of objects of empirical experience, but are the discovered the signs components of the human empirical operations of counting, grouping, and measuring physical objects.
+The number signs cannot be of objects of empirical experience, but are the discovered the signs components of the human empirical operations of counting, grouping, and measuring physical objects.
 (Nesher, 2011).
 The discovery of the concepts of these operations of enumeration contains natural numbers, and the further discovering of their expansion through abstractions and generalizations constitutes our mathematical hypotheses, which will be evaluated and proved upon the extended mathematical reality (Krantz, 2011).
 Hence, by proving the truth of perceptual facts representing mathematical operations we represent mathematical reality.